InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 sudo apt install make
 ```

-To verify the installation, we may perform a double check.
+To verify the installation, we may perform a double-check.
 First, we can verify the
 `make` binary location by typing:
 ```bash
 ls /usr/bin/make
 ```

-If not error message is displayed we can proceed with the second check:
+If no error message is displayed we can proceed with the second check:
 ```bash
 make -version
 ```